stormpat/Problems/README.md

 ## Problem solving with various languages

-This repo is a collection of small programs with various languages.
+This repo is a collection of small programs in various languages, maily for learning new languages and test how they compare.
-Mainly to learn new langauges, and try out stuff in others.

 Current languages: